-How is this change made in the draft document?
-Where is this change Minister of Transport review No. Description of change made? (all changes are highlighted in the document in Annex 3) Approval Comment • The Walking and Cycling activity class would likely be oversubscribed as a result (based on estimates from NZTA).
-6 tr Decisions would need to be made about which projects receive funding through the Walking and Cycling activity class.
-Some projects with consented multi-modal requirements would not be funded and would need to re-seek consent (or would not be delivered) as a result. t ju M Option 2 - Increase the Walking and Cycling activity class funding range: Increase the funding range for the Walking and Cycling activity class to enable the consented multi-modal elements of existing projects to be funded from this activity class.
+Where is this change Minister of Transport review No. Description of change How is this change made in the draft document? made? (all changes are highlighted in the document in Annex 3) Approval Comment The Walking and Cycling activity class would likely be oversubscribed as a result (based on estimates from NZTA).
+Decisions would need to be made about which projects receive funding through the Walking and Cycling activity class funding range: Increase the Walking and Cycling activity class funding range: Increase the funding range for the Walking and Cycling activity class to enable the consented multi-modal elements of existing projects to be funded from this activity class.
+The Walking and Cycling range upper bound would need to re-seek consent (or would not be delivered) as a result.
 The Walking and Cycling range upper bound would need to be increased by up to \$450 million to account for consented walking and cycling elements.
 Multi-modal projects could then be funded and delivered in line with their consenting requirements, and those projects could proceed as planned.
-Zr.
-Option 3 - Allow already consented • Projects would need to go through the extra step of securing funding from a separate activity class, but this impact is likely to be minimal. projects to be funded from State Highway Improvements and Local Road Improvements: Change the State Highway Improvements and Local Road Improvements activity classes to fund multi-modal improvements where these are required as a condition of an already in place consent.
+Projects would need to go through the extra step of securing funding from a separate activity class, but this impact tell kely to be minimal.
 This option enables already consented projects to continue to be funded from their primary activity class - minimising any impact on project delivery.
-This option avoids the need to make decisions about which already consented projects would receive funding from the Walking and Cycling activity class.
-A condition could be included to ensure that while these elements can be funded from this activity Recommended approach class, but NZTA is still expected to minimise costs needed to deliver these multi-modal elements. projects that have an existing consent an consented requirements.
-I Option 3 above .
-This option provides funding certainty for d allows these projects to proceed based on their receive funding for their walking and cycli Projects not funded from this activity clas ecisions about which already consented projects would ing elements from the Walking and Cycling activity class. s would need to re-seek consent without the walking and to stop if the project could not meet legislative cling requirements included.
+This option enables already consented projects to continue to be funded from their primary activity class - minimising any impact on project delivery.
+This option avoids the need to make decisions about which already consented projects would receive funding from the Walking and Cycling activity class, but NZTA is still expected to minimise costs needed to deliver these multi-modal elements.
+Recommended approach Ministry of Transport officials recommend Option 3 above.
+This option provides funding certainty for projects that have an existing consent and allows these projects to proceed based on their consented requirements.
+Option 3 also avoids the need to make decisions about which already consented projects would receive funding for their walking and cycling elements from the Walking and Cycling activity class would need to re-seek consent w